brayvid/visualize-searches/README.md

 ## Usage
 - The files study.js, ignore.js and index.html need to be served to your browser, in addition to a "MyActivity.html" file from Google.
 This can be found at https://takeout.google.com/settings/takeout.
 Select: My Activity > Select specific activity data > (Choose a service), and follow the prompts.
 - Start a local web server from your working directory.
 Here is one option: https://www.npmjs.com/package/http-server.
-- Open the browser console, navigate to localhost, and wait a few seconds to a couple minutes depending on the size of the MyActivity file.
+- Open the browser console, navigate to localhost, and wait a few seconds to a couple minutes for the window to appear, depending on the size of the MyActivity file.

 ## Example (Youtube)
 ![](/examples/example-1.png)